 Furthermore, rather than parallelizing the spatial and temporal localization as is done in existing approaches, we propose a novel cascaded spatio-temporal design which connects spatial decoder to temporal decoder during grounding.
 By doing this, our ART-STVG can enjoy more fine-grained target information from the spatial decoder to assist with the more complicated temporal localization, further enhancing performance.
 To our best knowledge, this paper is the \emph{first} to explore the LF-STVG problem, and ART-STVG is the \emph{first} framework attempting to handle LF-STVG.

-To verify the effectiveness of our ART-STVG for target localization in long-term videos, we extend the validation set of the short-term benchmark HCSTVG-v2~\cite{hcstvg} (the reason for choosing HCSTVG-v2 for extension is described later).
-Specifically, we extend its average video length from $20$ seconds to 1/3/5 minutes, hence referred to as LF-STVG-1min/3min/5min.
+To verify the effectiveness of our ART-STVG in long-term videos, we extend the validation set of the short-term benchmark HCSTVG-v2~\cite{hcstvg} (the reason for choosing HCSTVG-v2 for the extension is described later).
+Specifically, we extend its average video length from $20$ seconds to 1/3/5 minutes, hence it is referred to as LF-STVG-1min/3min/5min.
 We conduct extensive experiments on both long-form and short-form STVG.
-The results demonstrate that our ART-STVG outperforms all existing approaches on LF-STVG by achieving new state-of-the-arts, while showing competitive performance on SF-STVG.
+The results demonstrate that our ART-STVG outperforms all existing approaches on LF-STVG by achieving new state-of-the-art results while showing competitive performance on SF-STVG.